kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 ### Non-Goals

 * Simplify DRA driver developement.
-The DRA driver needs to support both DRA API and extended resource API.
+The DRA driver needs to support both DRA and extended resource API.
 This KEP adds complexity and cost to the driver.

 ## Proposal

 The basic idea is the following:

+1. Introduce a new concept `dynamic extended resource`.
+It is like the current extended resource, in that, it has a string name, and a discrete countable quantity.
+Its capacity is provided through dynamic resource `ResourceSlice`, its consumption is specified through current pod's extended resource request.
 1. Introduce a field `ExtendedResourceName` to `ResourceSlice` and `Device` to allow cluster administrators to configure DRA device driver to advertise certain devices as extended resource.
+This is different from the extended resource advertised by k8s `Node` Object, which are usually backed by device plugin.
+Hence they are given a new name 'dynamic extended resource'.
-1. Introduce a special `ResourceClaim` to keep track of device allocations for each extended resource on each node.
+1. Introduce a special `ResourceClaim` object to keep track of device allocations for each dynamic extended resource requests for a pod.
-1. kube-scheduler uses DRA scheduling algorithm to fit pod's extended resource request to a node that advertises the extended resource in DRA `ResorceSlice`.
+1. kube-scheduler uses DRA scheduling algorithm to fit pod's dynamic extended resource request to a node that advertises the extended resource in DRA `ResorceSlice`.
-1. DRA driver speaks both device plugin proto for extended resource actuation and DRA proto for DRA resource claim actuation.
+1. kubelet asks DRA driver to prepare devices in the special `ResourceClaim`, and pass the devices to containers with the dynamic extended resource requests.

+Some quick clarifications around the basic concepts: extended resource, dynamic resource, and dynamic extended resource.

+* extended resource uses pod's spec.containers[].resources.requests to request for resources, extended resource consumes the capacity from node's status.capacity. exteneded resource is of type: string, int
+* dynamic resource uses `ResourceClaim` to request for resources, and `ResourceSlice` to provide resource capacity.
+A pod asks for resources through resource claim requests in pod's spec.resources.claims. dynamic resource type is described in resource slice, simply speaking, it is a list of devices, with each device being described as structured paramaters.
+* dynamic extended resource is a combination of the two above.
+It uses pods' spec.containers[].resources.requests to request for resources, and uses `ResourceSlice` to provide resource capacity.
+Hence, it is of type: string, int on the consumption side, and list of devices with a common `ExtendedResourceName` on the capacity side.

 With these additions in place, the resources can be consumed by extended resouce requests, or by DRA resouce claims.
 The scheduler has everything it needs to support